 Do allergies cause postnasal drip?

 Allergies occur when the body falsely identifies a benign particle, such as dust, as an “enemy” and treats it as it would a virus or bacteria.
-It launches an immune response, including nasal inflammation and increased mucous production.
+It launches an immune response, including nasal inflammation and increased mucus production.

 How does this affect my voice?